FP-Diffusion: Improving Score-based Diffusion Models by Enforcing the Underlying Score Fokker-Planck Equation: Abstract

 \section{Abstract}

-Score-based generative models learn a family of noise-conditional score functions corresponding to the data density perturbed with increasingly large amounts of noise.
-These pertubed data densities are tied together by the \textit{Fokker-Planck equation} (FPE), a PDE governing the spatial-temporal evolution of a density undergoing a diffusion process.
-In this work, we derive a corresponding equation characterizing the noise-conditional scores of the perturbed data densities (i.e., their gradients), termed the \textit{score FPE}.
-Surprisingly, despite impressive empirical performance, we observe that scores learned via denoising score matching (DSM) do not satisfy the underlying score FPE.
-We mathematically analyze two implications of satisfying the score FPE and a potential explanation for why the score FPE is not satisfied in practice.
-At last, we propose to regularize the DSM objective to enforce satisfaction of the score FPE, and show its effectiveness on synthetic data and MNIST.
+Score-based generative models (SGMs) learn a family of noise-conditional score functions corresponding to the data density perturbed with increasingly large amounts of noise.
+These perturbed data densities are linked together by the \emph{Fokker-Planck equation} (FPE), a partial differential equation (PDE) governing the spatial-temporal evolution of a density undergoing a diffusion process.
+In this work, we derive a corresponding equation called the \emph{score FPE} that characterizes the noise-conditional scores of the perturbed data densities (i.e., their gradients).
+Surprisingly, despite the impressive empirical performance, we observe that scores learned through denoising score matching (DSM) fail to fulfill the underlying score FPE, which is an inherent self-consistency property of the ground truth score.
+We prove that satisfying the score FPE is desirable as it improves the likelihood and the degree of conservativity.
+Hence, we propose to regularize the DSM objective to enforce satisfaction of the score FPE, and we show the effectiveness of this approach across various datasets.